Skip to navigation Skip to content

 For a student to be eligible for the TAP, they must meet all of the following:

-• parent(s)/guardian(s)' combined income is below $250,000 for the relevant tax year
+• their parent(s)/guardian(s)' combined income is below $250,000

-When determining whether a student has commenced study or lodged a claim within an appropriate timeframe, disregard any Year 12 equivalent level of education courses that the student completed as part of, or in conjunction with their secondary studies.
+When determining whether a student has started study or lodged a claim for the TAP within an appropriate timeframe, disregard any Year 12 equivalent courses that the student completed as part of, or in conjunction with their secondary studies.
 For example, HSC pathways, where a VET course is undertaken at the same time as Year 11 or Year 12 secondary studies.
-See the Resources page for examples.

 A student does not need to be in receipt of another Social Security Payment to qualify for TAP, nor does another Social Security payment preclude them from TAP.
 They can qualify for both a Social Security Payment, including the Relocation Scholarship (RS), and TAP.